Ngawang Sangdrol: Musical Protest in Prison

 The time will come for the sun to appear."

 Treatment in Prison

-The beatings after the flag-raising ceremony was not isolated incident.
+The beatings after the flag-raising ceremony was not an isolated incident.
 Torture was used against the nuns throughout their detention.
-These included the use of many instruments of physical torture; including the use of hard labour the use of metal bars, and electric cattle prods and suspending her by her arms with her arms tied behind her back.
+These included the use of many instruments of physical torture; including the use of hard labour, the use of metal bars, electric cattle prods, and suspending her by her arms with her arms tied behind her back.
 However, Ngawang states that the psychological torture was far worse.
 Ngawang still suffers from headaches, stomach and kidney problems due to how she was treated and due to her exile has not been able to visit her family.